 You love your bean bag chair so much that you sit in it every day.
+Big bean bag chairs are fantastic!
+They provide great seating for lots of situations.

 If you use your bean bag as extra seating, a desk chair, or dog bed, it can go flat.
 All bean bags start to compress after a lot of use.
 You don’t want to throw out your bean bag.